How to Be a Wilderness Volunteer

 For single day projects you will need to pack: a lunch, water for the day and snacks.
 For good measure, Volunteers should carry about 3 liters of water.
 We will have extra water at the trailhead to top off your bottles and reservoirs.
 Bring a lunch that will be heavy enough to satisfy your hunger but light enough to keep you energized through the remainder of the project.
 It is also recommended that you carry energy and/or electrolyte infused snacks or drinks.

-For overnight projects you will need to pack: a dinner Friday night, lunches, and snacks.
-We will provide breakfast with hot coffee/tea and a delicious dutch-oven dinner Saturday night.
-You will also need a tent, sleeping pad, sleeping bag, camping plates and utensils, a day-pack, and a way to carry at least 3 liters of water.
-If there is camping gear you need, let us know, we have extra to lend out.
+For overnight projects you will need to pack: a tent, sleeping pad, sleeping bag, camping plates and utensils, a day-pack, and a way to carry at least 3 liters of water.
+In Southern Nevada, food provided varies with each project.
+In Northern Nevada, bring a dinner for Friday night, lunches, and snacks (we'll provide breakfast with hot coffee/tea and a delicious dutch-oven dinner Saturday night).
+If there is camping gear you need, let us know as we have some extra to lend out.

 What to Expect